water3d/eedl/docs/source/user_guide/export_locations.rst

 send exported images either to Google Drive or to a Google Cloud storage bucket.
-In order for EEDL to finish processing exports - that is, for it to handle downloading and mosaicking images for you, you'll need to either set up a Google Cloud storage bucket, set to public access, or install the Google Drive client on your computer.
+In order for EEDL to finish processing exports - that is, for it to handle downloading and mosaicking images for you, you'll need to either set up a Google Cloud storage bucket, configured for public access, or install the Google Drive client on your computer.
 The package does not currently use either the Google Cloud APIs or Google Drive APIs, avoiding the need for authentication, but presenting some limits and requirements on